troii/Rudeltippen/README.md

 Save application.conf.

-4. Follow the Section ['Front-end HTTP server' on the Play Framework Documentation][9] to set up your Fron-end HTTP Server with Rudeltippen.
+Step 4
 ------------------

+Follow the Section ['Front-end HTTP server' on the Play Framework Documentation][9] to set up your Fron-end HTTP Server with Rudeltippen.

 > By default Rudeltippen runs on Port 9000.
 If you need to change this, you'll find the Port Configuration in application.conf 'Server configuration'.

-5. Go to your Installation-Directory of rudeltippen and run
+Step 5
 ------------------

+Go to your Installation-Directory of rudeltippen and run

 ```bash
 play id prod